radiantearth/stac-spec/overview.md

 ## Collection Overview

 A STAC Collection extends the Catalog construct to provide additional metadata to describe the set of Items it contains.
+So every Collection *is* a Catalog, and can be used in the same ways.
 The required fields are fairly minimal - it inherits the 4 required Catalog fields (id, description, stac_version and links), and adds license and extents.
-But there are a number of other common fields, and more common fields are also defined in [STAC extensions](extensions/).
+But there are a number of other common fields defined in the spec, and more common fields are also defined in [STAC extensions](extensions/).
 These serve as basic metadata, and ideally Collections also link to fuller metadata (ISO 19115, etc) when it is available.

+As Collections are Catalogs, they can be used just as flexibly.
+They can have both parent Catalogs and Collections as well as child Items, Catalogs and Collections.
+Items are strongly recommended to have a link to the Collection they are a part of.
+Items can only belong to one collection, so if an Item is in Collections that is the child of another Collection, then it must pick which one to refer to.
+Generally the 'closer' Collection, the more specific one, should be the one linked to.

+The Collection specification is used standalone quite easily - it is used to just describe the collection level holdings, and doesn't require links down to sub-catalogs and items.
+This is most often used when the software does operations at the layer / coverage level, letting users manipulate the whole collection at once.
+They often have an optimized internal format that doesn't make sense to expose as Items.
+[OpenEO](https://openeo.org/) and [Google Earth Engine](https://earthengine.google.com/) are two examples that only use STAC collections, and both would be hardpressed to expose individual Items due to their architectures.
+For others implementing STAC Collections can also be a nice way to start and achieve some level of interoperability.